Learn more about 2 of the 7 Rs of application migration – rehosting (lift and shift) and replatforming (link-tinker-shift).

 Ronen Schwartz is senior vice president and general manager of NetApp’s Cloud Volumes business.
 He is responsible for accelerating the Cloud Volumes business, building the robust Cloud Volumes platform across hybrid clouds and multiclouds, and expanding NetApp cloud data management services.

 Before joining NetApp, Schwartz was executive vice president in charge of technology and ecosystem, operations, and strategy at Informatica, and senior vice president and general manager of Informatica Cloud.
-In those roles, Schwartz led product strategy, product management, and go-to-market strategy.
+In those roles he led product strategy, product management, and go-to-market strategy.
 During his 14 years at Informatica, he helped lead the company through its own transformation from on premises to the public cloud, from license revenue to recurring revenue.

 Brush up on the latest trends and developments in cloud, on premises, and everywhere in between.
 This is where it all gets real, with a cherry on top.